Mola (fish)

+A mola or sunfish, is any fish in the genus Mola (family Molidae).
+They include the heaviest of all bony fishes.

+Description

-A sunfish (or mola) is any fish in the Mola genus (family Molidae).
-The fish develop their truncated, bullet-like shape because the back fin, with which they are born, never grows.
+Molas develop their truncated, bullet-like shape because the back fin, which is present at birth, never grows.
 Instead, it folds into itself as the creature matures, creating a rounded rudder called a clavus.
 Mola in Latin means "millstone" and describes the ocean sunfish's somewhat circular shape.
-They are a silvery color and have a rough skin texture.
+They are a silvery colour and have a rough skin texture.